oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 1. Read and follow the instructions in the [contributors' guide](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up), including signing the CLA and setting up a local development instance.
 Also, please read the [Oppia codebase overview](https://github.com/oppia/oppia/wiki/Overview-of-the-Oppia-codebase) and the [coding style guide](https://github.com/oppia/oppia/wiki/Coding-style-guide).

 1. Work on one or more [starter issues](https://github.com/oppia/oppia/issues?q=is%3Aopen+label%3A%22TODO%3A+code%22+milestone%3A%22Recommended+projects%22) in order to become familiar with the contribution process.
-This will help us get an idea of what it's like to work with you -- e.g. how independent/resourceful/responsive/etc. you are.
-It will also help you get a better understanding of the codebase so that you can write a good, detailed project proposal.
+This will help us get an idea of what it's like to work with you -- e.g. how independent, resourceful, responsive, etc. you are.
+It will also help you get a better understanding of the codebase, so that you can write a good, detailed project proposal.
   - **Pro-tip!** Quality is more important than quantity; we want to see examples of your best work.
 So, please make sure to follow the [dev workflow](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#instructions-for-making-a-code-change) carefully, manually test your code before submitting (to ensure it does what you want it to and doesn't break anything else), ensure that your code conforms to the [style rules](https://github.com/oppia/oppia/wiki/Coding-style-guide), and pay attention to small details.
 These are good skills to learn when developing software in general, and they will also help you build credibility as a responsible developer who can be trusted to be a good steward of the Oppia codebase.

 1. When you've done enough starter projects to get a good understanding for the "lay of the land", select one or more GSoC projects that you're most interested in from the list below (or propose your own), and write your project proposal!
 If you have any questions about a project, feel free to ask on [Gitter](https://gitter.im/oppia/oppia-chat) or email the [mentors' mailing list](mailto:oppia-gsoc-mentors-17@googlegroups.com).
 Please be specific when asking questions, since this makes it easier for us to help you.